 To keep the mountains a pleasure, choose an activity suited to your level of experience and physical ability.
 Check the weather and seek advice from qualified professionals, and tell someone about your itinerary.
 Set off with the right equipment: good shoes and walking poles.
 In your rucksack, carry a water bottle and snacks to keep your energy levels up, a survival blanket or warm clothing.
 Protect yourself from the sun with sunscreen and sunglasses.
 Don't forget binoculars to add a touch of observation to your adventure.

-5/ Follow the signs for "Les Verneys" for 1.5km to the bridge next to the Les Verneys chairlift departure station.
+3/ Follow the signs for "Les Verneys" for 1.5km to the bridge.

-8/ Continue on the path between the houses until you come to a footbridge.
+6/ Continue on the track between the houses as far as the footbridge.

-9/ Turn left onto a path under the trees and continue on to the Chalets de Beaujournal (ruined sheepfold) and then Les Balais.
+7/ Turn left onto a narrow path and continue as far as Chalets de Beaujournal, then Les Balais.

-11/ Take the steep downhill path on the right, which will take you to a hairpin bend following the signs for "Le Serroz".
+9/ Take the path on the right which descends (steeply) following the signs for "Le Serroz".

-12/ Just before you reach the houses, take the left-hand track signposted "Le Pont du Diable".
+10/ Before reaching the dwellings, take the path signposted "Le Pont du Diable".

-13/ Once you've crossed the footbridge, turn left and follow the signs for "La Borgé".
+11/ Cross the footbridge, turn left and follow signs for "La Borgé".

-15/ Join the carriageway which descends to the right and turns into a tarmac road to reach the starting point.
+12/ Join the carriage track which descends on the right to the starting point.

 Yes.
 Pets must be kept on a leash.